 State legislatures have been deeply involved in the public debates about how to define marriage and whether the official recognition of “marriage” should be extended to same-sex couples.
-Sixteen states and the District of Columbia currently have laws that allow same-sex marriages.
+Seventeen states and the District of Columbia currently have laws that allow same-sex marriages.

 The first states that allowed same-sex marriage did so as a result of a court decision—Massachusetts in 2004, Connecticut in 2008 and Iowa in 2009.
 Most states and the District of Columbia acted through legislation—Vermont and New Hampshire in 2009, New York in 2011, and Maryland and Washington in 2012.
 Maine adopted same-sex marriage through a public initiative in 2012.
-Including the 2013 states, ten states and D.C. have acted through legislation, five through court decisions and one through public initiative.
+Including the 2013 states, ten states and D.C. have acted through legislation, six through court decisions and one through public initiative.

 State Same-Sex Marriage Laws: Legislatures and Courts

 The public national discussion around same-sex marriage first began in 1993 when the Hawaii Supreme Court ruled that laws denying same-sex couples the right to marry violated state constitutional equal protection rights unless the state could show a "compelling reason" for such discrimination.
 Since that time, many states have taken actions to clearly define marriage as a relationship between a man and a woman and others have allowed same-sex couples to marry.